 Nondiscrimination and Equal Opportunity

-Brigham Young University–Hawaii is committed to providing and fostering an environment that is safe and free from prohibited discrimination.
+Brigham Young University–Hawaii ("BYU–Hawaii" or "university") is committed to providing and fostering an environment that is safe and free from prohibited discrimination.

 This policy governs the conduct of all BYU–Hawaii students, faculty, staff, and visitors that occurs on the university’s campus or in connection with university-sponsored programs.
 This policy also governs conduct by BYU–Hawaii students, faculty, staff, and visitors that creates, contributes to, or continues a hostile work, educational, or living environment for a member or members of the university community.